R0NAM1/SimpleCast/README.md

 - ✓ Logging to file in home directory or local directory: Format ## Month/Day/Year 13:00 (Severity) Action
 - ✓ Test all edgecases.
 Should be fine, worst case hotpatch later

 Receiver seems to be done, add systemd service and should be finished!
+Create setup docs as well

 - Implement mDNS discovery for browser client
 - Finish Browser Extension Clients, glow up and CSS overhaul